theacharlotte/AM-robot/README.md

 - plotly: For visualizion of trajectories and bed level mesh
 - argparse: For parsing input arguments
 - gcodeparser: For initial parsing of G-code into Dictionary object containing G-code lines and more
-- numpy:
+- numpy
-- pandas:
+- pandas
-- matplotlib:
+- matplotlib
-- mgen:
+- mgen

 Franka Emika Panda robot is dependent on:
 - libfranka: C++ library for controlling Franka Emika Panda robot.